 Uncertainty over the economy and financial markets has many people concerned about their financial futures.
 For friends, relatives and colleagues who may find this information helpful, please feel free to share with them.
 Remember, for those who could benefit we offer a complimentary “Second Opinion” that can offer an objective financial review.
 Keep us in mind for those who may be seeking a wealth management firm like ours—one that delivers services according to the needs and perspectives of its clients.

-Long-Term Care Insurance may not be suitable for all investors.
+Long-Term Care Insurance and Annuities may not be suitable for all investors.
 These policies have exclusions and/or limitations.
 The cost and availability of LTC insurance depend on factors such as age, health, and the type and amount of insurance purchased.
 Any guarantees are based on the claims paying ability of the issuing company.
 There are expenses associated with the purchase of LTC insurance.
 Surrender charges may apply for early withdrawals and, if made prior to 59 1/2, may be subject to a 10 percent federal tax penalty in addition to any gains being taxed as ordinary income.
 Please consult with a professional when considering your insurance options.

 This material is being provided for information purposes only and is not a complete description, nor is it a recommendation.
 Wells Fargo Advisors Financial Network LLC (WFAFN) does not provide tax or legal advice.
 We strongly recommend an advanced tax and estate planning expert be contacted for further information.
 Any opinions are those of Mitchell Kauffman and not necessarily those of WFAFN.
 The information has been obtained from sources considered to be reliable, but Wells Fargo Advisors Financial Network does not guarantee that the foregoing material is accurate or complete.
 Prior to making a financial decision, please consult with your financial advisor about your individual situation.